hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 In an Arquillian test, you have to create a minimal deployment archive via a static `@Deployment` annotated method.
 In the `@Deployment` method, you can prepare the resource that will be packaged and deployed to the target runtime before running test cases.

-In the test class, you can inject available beans like a CDI bean, for example, we inject `GreetingService` here, then in the test method, use `GreetingService` bean to verify the functionality.
+In the test class, you can inject available beans like a CDI bean, for example, we inject `GreetingService` here, then in the test method, use the `GreetingService` bean to verify the functionality.

-Open your terminal, execute the following command to run `GreetingServiceTest`.
+Open your terminal, and execute the following command to run `GreetingServiceTest`.

 ```bash
 mvn clean verify -Parq-tomcat-embeded -Dit.test=GreetingServiceTest
 ```

-When running Arquillian test, it will package the deployment resources into a deployable archive, and deploy it to the target container, then run the test in the container, the JUnit client agent will gather the running result through a proxy that interacts with tests in the container.
+When running an Arquillian test, it will package the deployment resources into a deployable archive, and deploy it to the target container, then run the test in the container, the JUnit client agent will gather the running result through a proxy that interacts with tests in the container.

 Let's move to test `GreetingResource`.